- Workers’ compensation insurance protects employers from liability if employees are injured in the workplace.

-Workers’ compensation, or workers’ comp, is insurance that protects employers from liability if their employees are injured in the workplace.
-This system provides coverage for employees’ lost wages, medical bills and other expenses if they are injured on the job, and limits the likelihood that employers will be sued for workplace-related injuries or illnesses.
+Workers’ compensation, or workers’ comp, is a type of business insurance that protects employers from liability if their employees are injured in the workplace.
+This system provides coverage for employees’ lost wages, medical bills and other expenses if they are injured on the job.
+It also limits the likelihood that employers will face a lawsuit for workplace-related injuries or illnesses.

-Enterprise businesses and large corporations know they need workers’ comp coverage.
-But many small and midsize businesses don’t realize that they, too, are legally required to have this coverage.
+Enterprise businesses and large corporations know they need workers’ comp.
+But many small and midsize businesses don’t realize that they, too, are legally required to buy this small business insurance coverage.

 Why SMBs need workers’ comp

-While very small businesses, or firms whose employees primarily work desk jobs, may skip coverage, assuming that accidents are unlikely, doing so could result in legal penalties and fines.
-It could also mean that an accident or injury at the workplace could drain your budget and involve you in a lawsuit.
+Very small businesses, or companies whose employees primarily work desk jobs, may skip coverage because they assume that accidents are unlikely.
+Doing so, however, could result in legal penalties and fines.
+It could also mean that an accident or injury at the workplace drains your budget and involves you in a lawsuit.
 Carrying workers’ comp insurance protects you, your employees and your business.

 In the United States, workers’ compensation laws are regulated at the state level.
-While these requirements are often similar, there may be crucial differences in the coverage your business is required to have, such as when you are required to buy coverage.
+While state requirements are often similar, there may be crucial differences, such as when you are required to buy coverage.

 Your state’s regulations also impact how and when you need to report accidents and the penalties for not doing so.
-In Florida, for example, employers are required to report claims within seven days after they are notified that an accident or injury occurred.
+If you run a business in Florida, for example, you are required to report claims within seven days after you are notified of an accident or injury.

-“If an employer’s late reporting of a claim delays the payment of an injured worker’s benefits, the state of Florida can penalize the business," explains Karen Phillips, the general counsel of the Florida United Businesses Association’s workers’ compensation insurance program.
+“If an employer’s late reporting of a claim delays the payment of an injured worker’s benefits, the state of Florida can penalize the business,” said Karen Phillips, general counsel to the Florida United Businesses Association’s workers’ compensation program.